alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Maybe<RiskScore> score = maybeCustomer.Map(GetRiskScore);
 ```

-The list may call the function many times. `Maybe` may skip it.
+The list monad may call the function many times.
+The maybe monad may skip it.
 Another surrounding type might defer it or batch it.
 For pure functions, only the returned value matters.
 For effects, invocation matters too.

+You can hide retry or delay inside `GetRiskScore`, and in a trivial case that may look sufficient.
+But the surrounding monad still decides when and whether the function gets called at all.
+If you need a different overall policy, you either bake more policy into the function itself or invent a special monad for that case, and both moves reduce composability.

 A common question is how to extract the `T` from `IO<T>`.
 In the middle of the program, there is no general safe unwrap.
 A variable of type `IO<T>` names a recipe for the computation, not a finished `T`.
 The result appears only when the effect runs.
 Until then, keep composing, or return the `IO<T>` outward until a boundary decides to execute it.